nolafs/renaissance-website/site/content/about/_index.md

         She frequently does talks and panels, offering marketing and comms workshops as well as diversity promotion.
 Her main approach to the above and daily events/campaigns is to push transparency and be personable where needed.
 She joined Renaissance in 2023.
-      position: PR Senior Account Manager
+      position: " "
       image: /images/uploads/claire-bio.png
     - name: Matthew Taylor
       text: "Matthew Taylor has been working in PR and marketing since graduating with a History Degree in 2013.
-In 2019, he joined Renaissance emerging Content Creator Team as his first job in the games industry.
+In 2019, he joined Renaissance as his first job in the games industry.
 What he is most interested in by history, is the people behind the story, and the same is true for his passion in video games. "
-      position: EU Content Creator Specialist
+      position: " "
       image: /images/uploads/matthew-bio-v2.png
     - name: Candice Shane
-      position: NA Content Creator Specialist
+      position: " "
       text: >-
         After a chance friendship with the Editor-In-Chief of a well-respected gaming magazine was struck, Candice was encouraged to take a step into